Arthur Arz von Straußenburg

 Arthur Freiherr Arz von Straußenburg (báró straussenburgi Arz Artúr; 16 June 1857 – 1 July 1935) was an Austro-Hungarian colonel general and last Chief of the General Staff of the Austro-Hungarian Army.
 At the outbreak of the First World War, he commanded the 15th Infantry Division.
 Soon, he was promoted to the head of the 6th Corps and the First Army.
 He participated on the Gorlice–Tarnów Offensive in 1915 and the countryside of Romania in 1916.
 In March 1917, he became Chief of the General Staff until his resignation on 3 November 1918.

 Early life

 Born into a Protestant family that was among the medieval Saxon settlers of east Transylvania, Arz was the product of a noble "Siebenbürger" family.
 His grandfather Martin Samuel Arz had been postmaster of Hermannstadt (today Sibiu) and was raised to the nobility in 1835 with the title "von Straussenburg".
 His father, Albert Arz von Straußenburg, served as an evangelical preacher and curate as well as a member of the House of Magnates.
-Schooled in Dresden and Hermannstadt, Arz graduated "with great achievement", and went on to read law at a university, during which time he volunteered for one year's service in a Hungarian Feldjäger battalion during from 1876 to 1877.
+Schooled in Dresden and Hermannstadt, Arz graduated "with great achievement", and went on to read law at a university, during which time he volunteered for one year's service in a Hungarian Feldjäger battalion from 1876 to 1877.